Taking Out a Loan to Fund Your TFSA

 One of the biggest factors to consider is the interest you’ll be paying on your TFSA loan.
 When taking out a loan you’ll be offered the choice between a fixed interest rate or an adjustable interest rate:

 - Fixed-rate loans are best if you plan on making consistent monthly payments over the longer term and prefer the predictability that a fixed rate allows.
 If you qualify for a low interest rate or think rates will rise and want to lock in your rate now, go for a fixed-rate loan.

 - Adjustable (variable)-rate loans are best if you plan to pay off the loan over a shorter period and think rates will fall during the loan term.
 The rate is tied to market conditions and the prime lending rate so do your homework if you want to go this route.

 Your interest rate will depend on your creditworthiness and how much you are borrowing.
-If you are an excellent candidate you may be offered the financial institution’s “prime rate” (usually 3%).
+If you are an excellent candidate you may be offered the financial institution’s “prime rate” (currently around 6%).
 But most people will be offered somewhere around prime + 1-2%.

 This is how long you have to repay your TFSA loan.
 Each bank or credit union has their own repayment term; these can range from 1 to 15 years.
 Other details such as deferring payments, repaying early, and any penalties for doing either are usually spelled out in the fine print…make sure to read it!

 Can a TFSA be used as collateral for a loan or is this restricted?